gareth-harman/gareth-harman.github.io/_posts/blog/2019-11-01-Novel_Algorithms_Adaptive_Optics.md

 ## Novel Algorithms for Adaptive Optics

 Adaptive optics is an imaging modality designed by NASA to track russian satellites during the Cold War.
+It is an optical system that detects and then corrects for aberrations in the wavefront using a deformable mirror situated atop a matrix of actuators.
+The system can correct for motion artifact present in imaging applications.
+In the case of imaging satellites the target is large and the path length is quite long.
+This problem can be recast to imaging photoreceptors at the back of the eye in the retina.
+The eye is in constant motion, these rapid movements make imaging at the cellular level very difficult despite having a very short path length.
+See below for a figure from *Gill Et Al. 2019 Cellular imaging of inherited retinal diseases using adaptive optics* describing the optical.

 ![](/images/blogs/novel_algorithms/ao_system.png)

-*Photo Credit Gill Et Al. 2019 Cellular imaging of inherited retinal diseases using adaptive optics*

 \\(C_i\\) is a matrix containing the pixel coordinates for each of the n cones from image \\(i\\).